Learning Set Functions that are Sparse in Non-Orthogonal Fourier Bases

-\mypar{Contributions} In this paper we develop, analyze, and evaluate novel algorithms for computing the sparse Fourier transform under the various notions of Fourier basis introduced by \cited{puschel2018discrete}: \begin{enumerate} \item We are the first to introduce an efficient algorithm to compute the sparse Fourier transform under the recent notions of non-orthogonal Fourier basis for set functions \cite{puschel2018discrete, puschel2020discrete}.
+\mypar{Contributions} In this paper we develop, analyze, and evaluate novel algorithms for computing the sparse Fourier transform under various notions of Fourier basis: \begin{enumerate} \item We are the first to introduce an efficient algorithm to compute the sparse Fourier transform for the recent notions of non-orthogonal Fourier basis for set functions \cite{puschel2020discrete}.
 In contrast to the naive fast Fourier transform algorithm that requires $2^n$ queries and $n 2^{n-1}$ operations, our sparse Fourier transform requires at most $nk - k \log_2 k + k = O(nk - k\log k)$ queries and $O(n k^2)$ operations to compute the $k$ non-zero coefficients of a Fourier-sparse set function.
-The algorithm works in all cases up to a null set of pathological set functions. \item We then further extend our algorithm to handle an even larger class of Fourier-sparse set functions with $O(n^2 k - n k \log k)$ queries and $O(n^2 k + k^2 n)$ operations using filtering techniques. \item We demonstrate the effectiveness of our algorithms in two real-world set function learning tasks: learning surrogate objective functions for sensor placement tasks and preference elicitation in combinatorial auctions.
+The algorithm works in all cases up to a null set of pathological set functions. \item We then further extend our algorithm to handle an even larger class of Fourier-sparse set functions with $O(n^2 k - n k \log k)$ queries and $O(n^2 k + k^2 n)$ operations using filtering techniques. \item We demonstrate the effectiveness of our algorithms in three real-world set function learning tasks: learning surrogate objective functions for sensor placement tasks, learning facility locations functions for water networks, and preference elicitation in combinatorial auctions.
 The sensor placements obtained by our learnt surrogates are indistinguishable from the ones obtained using the compressive sensing based WHT by \cited{stobbe2012learning}.
 However, our algorithm does not require prior knowledge of the Fourier support and runs significantly faster.
-In the preference elicitation task the non-orthogonal basis naturally captures the structure of the valuation functions: only half as many Fourier coefficients were required in our basis as in the WHT basis. \end{enumerate}
+The facility locations function learning task shows that certain set functions are sparse in the non-orthogonal basis while being dense in the WHT basis.
+In the preference elicitation task also only half as many Fourier coefficients are required in the non-orthogonal basis as in the WHT basis, which indicates that bidders' valuation functions are well represented in the non-orthogonal basis. \end{enumerate}

-\emph{Please note that all our proofs are in the appendix.}
+\emph{Because of the page limit, all proofs are in the supplementary material.}